yqritc/RecyclerView-FlexibleDivider/README.md

 - MarginProvider for vertical divider (horizontal list)
 Enables you to specify top and bottom margin of divider.

+### Caution
+- When you set Paint, you must use setColor and setStrokeWidth methods of paint class.

 # License
 ```